dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 ... and possibly also unions, depending on the integration.

-Some languages can even load Dhall functions, meaning that they are dynamically translated to functions in the host language.
+Some languages can even load Dhall functions, meaning that they are dynamically interpreted as functions in the host language.
 However, this tutorial will not cover that.

 Here is an example of a "plain" expression that can likely be loaded into any